Ukrainians fleeing fighting arrive in Poland in record numbers | Law-Order

 Ukrainians fleeing fighting arrive in Poland in record numbers

-Record numbers of refugees headed into Poland from Ukraine with the total number expected to surpass 1 million people later on Sunday as Russian forces escalated their invasion.
-Fresh data shows Polish border guards cleared as many as 129,000 people at border crossings on Saturday, the most in a single day since the war started, bringing the total to 922,400.
+Record numbers of refugees headed into Poland from Ukraine with the total number expected to surpass 1 million later on Sunday, as Russian forces continued shelling Ukraine's cities.
+Polish border guards cleared as many as 129,000 people at border crossings on Saturday, the latest data showed, the most in a single day since the war started on February 24, bringing the total to 922,400.

-Record numbers of refugees headed into Poland from Ukraine with the total number expected to surpass 1 million people later on Sunday as Russian forces escalated their invasion.

 Ukrainian police said there was relentless Russian shelling and air raids in the northeast Kharkiv region, reporting many casualties, while the World Health Organization said there had been several attacks on Ukrainian healthcare facilities.
 Moscow maintains its invasion is a "special operation" to capture individuals it regards as dangerous nationalists and to counter what it views as NATO aggression, and has denied targeting civilians.

-"Frankly these governments have done very well in their initial response," United Nations High Commissioner for Refugees (UNHCR) Filippo Grandi said in a telephone interview.
+"Frankly these governments have done very well in their initial response," U.N.
+High Commissioner for Refugees Grandi said in a telephone interview.
 "They were well prepared.
 But if the numbers continue to grow it will be a problem."

 Romania has taken in 227,446 Ukrainians, including 31,628 who arrived on Saturday, border police data showed.
 More than 163,000 entered Hungary since Feb.
 24. The Romanian government plans to set up a hub near Suceava airport in the northeast to receive and send out international humanitarian aid to Ukraine.